VIDEO: Mentally Ill Man Tased 18 Times by Cops Before Dying

 The medical examiner’s report stated he had a black eye, broken rib, and a number of cuts and bruises.
 It did not directly attribute his death to the tasings, but listed it as a contributing factor.

-Paramedics administered sedatives when they arrived, which was also cited in the medical examiner’s report, and he stopped breathing and lost his pulse by the time he was put into an ambulance.
-He died shortly after arriving at the hospital.
+Upon arrival, paramedics administered sedatives, ketamine and midazolam, which was also cited in the medical examiner’s report, and Trammell stopped breathing and lost his pulse by the time he was put into an ambulance.
+He died soon after arriving at the hospital.

 The Journal Sentinel reported the official cause of death was listed as “excited delirium,” a condition which isn’t recognized by the American Medical Association or American Psychological Association, but is instead described by the paper as “a controversial condition often cited when police use force.”